LBNL-UCB-STI/SynthFirm/README.md

 lets the CLI use the stored mount roots.
 On another machine, pass explicit mounts such as `--mount data=/path/to/SynthFirm-data`.

-Inspect a recorded run with the Consist CLI:
+Inspect recorded runs with the Consist CLI:

 ```bash
 consist runs --db-path <data_root>/database/provenance.duckdb